Every Time (album)

-Every Time is the sixth studio album by American country music singer Pam Tillis, released on June 30, 1998 via Arista Nashville.
+Every Time is the sixth studio album by American country music artist Pam Tillis.
+It was released on June 30, 1998 by Arista Nashville.
 The album peaked No. 26 on the Billboard country albums charts.
 Singles from the album were "I Said a Prayer" and the title track, which peaked at No. 12 and No. 38 on Hot Country Songs in 1998.
 "A Great Disguise" was previously recorded by Martina McBride on her 1995 album Wild Angels.